CNFeffery/feffery-antd-docs/documents/AntdForm-en_US.md

 **labelAlign:** *string* type, default: `'right'`

 　　Used to set the alignment of the label contents for all form items below it.
 Available options are `'left'` and `'right'`.

+**labelWrap:** *bool* type, default:  `False`

+　　Used to *determine whether to automatically wrap the label content of internal form items when it exceeds the available space*.